thernadi/data_access_helper/README.md

 PHP Data Access Layer Helper & DataBase Repository

-This package can run queries to access data from a MySQL database (at the momment).
+This package can run queries to access data from many databases via MySQLi or PDO extensions.

-It provides several classes that can connect to a MySQL database and executes SQL queries to perform several types of data access to database tables.
+It provides several classes that can connect to many databases and executes SQL queries to perform several types of data access to database tables.

 Currently, it can:

-- Connect to a MySQL database server with a given user and password
+- Connect to a database server via MySQLi or PDO extensions

 - Execute prepared queries and get the results as an array or by result column name